 Here’s why: Outsiders to a culture aren’t always able to grasp the significance of certain symbolism, dress or traditions and how important these things are to a person of that culture.
-And by chapter members using what they think are Native American characteristics, they are both misappropriating and misrepresenting that culture.
+And by using what they think are Native American characteristics, they are both misappropriating and misrepresenting that culture.

 Jason Rodriquez is the Director of Multicultural Programs at Linfield College in Oregon and is a member of Pi Kappa Phi Fraternity.
 He explains: “The tribal pattern is really popular right now.
 You can go to store and buy all these different patterns.
 But the patterns themselves aren’t the problem; it’s the way people are using them.”
-Jason adds that incorporating a tribal pattern by itself would have been ok, if members had stopped there.
+Jason adds that incorporating a tribal pattern by itself would be ok, if members had stopped there.
 However, when participants start adding braids, fake feathers and face paint, it becomes a problem because it turns into an exaggerated, cartoon-like stereotype.
 Jason adds, “[Native American] is not a cartoon culture; it’s real.
 And seeing all the fakeness of it is really hurtful.”

 Another often stereotyped theme is the Mexican fiesta theme.
 It’s one thing to use Mexican-inspired prints and patterns or to serve Mexican food, but when people start incorporating other “Mexican” traits (that are not actually traits but stereotypes) or begin dressing up as Mexican people, they are misappropriating and misrepresenting an entire culture.
 Just think about how many times a fiesta theme has included ponchos, sombreros, piñatas and fake mustaches.
 Again, adding these elements contributes to making the culture seem cartoonish and over the top.